Pyleks/Milestone-Project-3/README.md

 - Opening website on full screen expecting all images, icons, labels to be displayed with correct ratio.
 - Clicking on a recipe image expecting it to redirect to recipe correctly.
 - Clicking newest recipe image expecting it ro redirect to the newest recipe correctly.
-- Clicking Filtering from Highest Rated to Medium expect it to filter for 1 - 3 star ratings correctly
+- Clicking Filtering from Highest Rated to Medium expect it to filter for 1 - 3 star ratings correctly.
-- Clicking Filtering from Medium to Highest Rated expect it to filter for 4 - 5 stars rating correctly
+- Clicking Filtering from Medium to Highest Rated expect it to filter for 4 - 5 stars rating correctly.
-- Clicking Login to redirect me to login page
+- Clicking Login to redirect me to login page.
-- CLicking Register to redirect me to registration page
+- Clicking Register to redirect me to registration page.
-- Hoovering over images to experience grey overlay indication
+- Hoovering over images to experience grey overlay indication.

 #### Recipe Page(Not logged in)
 - Opening Recipe page, expecting all icons, text to display correctly.
-- Clicking on login to redirect me to login page
+- Clicking on login to redirect me to login page.
-- Clicking on register to redirect me to registration page page
+- Clicking on register to redirect me to registration page page.
-- Clicking stars expecting to not be able to review, (Bug allowing me to review)
+- Clicking stars expecting to not be able to review.
 - Clicking "The happy Bun" get redirected to main landing page.

 #### Registration Page(Not logged in)
-- Attempted putting in 1 letter into username, and left email password and confirm password blank.
-Expecting feedback on email
+- Attempted putting in 1 letter into username, and left email password and confirm password blank Expecting feedback on email.
-- Attempted putting in 1 letter into username, leaving .com in email, and add too short password with identical confirm password.
+- Attempted putting in 1 letter into username, leaving .com in email, and add too short password with identical confirm password
 Expecting feedback on all input boxes.
 - Fixed username to 5 letters, left email, password and confirm password, still block user from register.
 - Fixed email as well to include .com, left password too short, and confirm password still matches.